wp-plugins/role-scoper/readme.txt

 * Compat : When plugin or theme code forces autologin, RS filtering does not reflect it until the next http request

 = 1.3.27 - 19 Jan 2011 =
-* BugFix : Hidden Content Teaser - private pages were not included for teasing to anonymous reader
+* Fixed : Hidden Content Teaser - private pages were not included for teasing to anonymous reader
-* BugFix : Hidden Content Teaser - pages with Reader restriction were not flagged in page listing
+* Fixed : Hidden Content Teaser - pages with Reader restriction were not flagged in page listing

 = 1.3.26 - 17 Jan 2011 =
-* BugFix : User Search on Role Group creation/edit form did not work (since 1.3.23)
+* Fixed : User Search on Role Group creation/edit form did not work (since 1.3.23)
-* BugFix : Group Search on User Profile form did not work (since 1.3.23)
+* Fixed : Group Search on User Profile form did not work (since 1.3.23)

 = 1.3.25 - 14 Jan 2011 =
-* BugFix : Hidden Content Teaser did not include private posts or pages, regardless of "hide private" setting (since 1.3.2)
+* Fixed : Hidden Content Teaser did not include private posts or pages, regardless of "hide private" setting (since 1.3.2)

 = 1.3.24 - 14 Jan 2011 =
-* BugFix : On Page Edit form, invalid blank item in Page Parent dropdown for Non-Editors with a General Role of Page Contributor / Author, caused new pages to be saved as top level
+* Fixed : On Page Edit form, invalid blank item in Page Parent dropdown for Non-Editors with a General Role of Page Contributor / Author, caused new pages to be saved as top level

 = 1.3.23 - 12 Jan 2011 =
-* BugFix : Under some configurations, Database Error when attempting to update a subpage
+* Fixed : Under some configurations, Database Error when attempting to update a subpage
-* BugFix : Find Posts results in Media Library were not filtered
+* Fixed : Find Posts results in Media Library were not filtered
-* BugFix : Media Library count was not filtered
+* Fixed : Media Library count was not filtered
-* BugFix : Various PHP warnings/notices (visible in wp-admin when running with WP_DEBUG enabled)
+* Fixed : Various PHP warnings/notices (visible in wp-admin when running with WP_DEBUG enabled)
 * Compat : Replace function calls deprecated by WP 3.1

 = 1.3.22 - 7 Jan 2011 =
-* BugFix : Under some configurations, Database Error when attempting to update a subpage
+* Fixed : Under some configurations, Database Error when attempting to update a subpage
 * Compat : Simple:Press - PHP warning (database error) on forum page for logged non-Editors
-* BugFix : Private pages were still accessible by direct URL (with teaser imposed) if Hidden Content Teaser enabled with "hide private posts" option enabled
+* Fixed : Private pages were still accessible by direct URL (with teaser imposed) if Hidden Content Teaser enabled with "hide private posts" option enabled
-* BugFix : PHP Notice "Undefined property: stdClass::$src_name" under some configurations
+* Fixed : PHP Notice "Undefined property: stdClass::$src_name" under some configurations
 * Lang : Revised Italian Translation (Alberto Ramacciotti - http://obertfsp.com)

 = 1.3.21 - 23 Dec 2010 =
-* BugFix : Role assignment metaboxes in post edit form did not indicate implicit role assignments based on Category Roles
+* Fixed : Role assignment metaboxes in post edit form did not indicate implicit role assignments based on Category Roles

 = 1.3.20 - 18 Dec 2010 =
-* BugFix : Bulk assignment of Category or Taxonomy Retrictions failed when specified "for selected and sub-categories" or "for sub-categories"
+* Fixed : Bulk assignment of Category or Taxonomy Retrictions failed when specified "for selected and sub-categories" or "for sub-categories"

 = 1.3.19 - 17 Dec 2010 =
 * Compat : NextGEN Gallery - fatal error on file upload attempt

 = 1.3.18 - 15 Dec 2010 =
-* BugFix : Users designated as Group Administrator for a specific group could not edit the group
+* Fixed : Users designated as Group Administrator for a specific group could not edit the group
-* BugFix : Currently assigned Group Administrators did were not indicated by checkbox
+* Fixed : Currently assigned Group Administrators did were not indicated by checkbox
-* BugFix : Custom post types were included in front-end Pages listing under some configurations
+* Fixed : Custom post types were included in front-end Pages listing under some configurations

 = 1.3.17 - 11 Dec 2010 =
-* BugFix : Template functions is_teaser_rs() and is_restricted_rs() caused fatal error
+* Fixed : Template functions is_teaser_rs() and is_restricted_rs() caused fatal error
-* BugFix : Comments on teased posts were included in Recent Comments widget
+* Fixed : Comments on teased posts were included in Recent Comments widget

 = 1.3.16 - 8 Dec 2010 =
-* BugFix : Roles, Restrictions menus not visible on Plugins page
+* Fixed : Roles, Restrictions menus not visible on Plugins page

 = 1.3.15 - 8 Dec 2010 =
-* BugFix : Spam-tagged comments were linked in Recent Comments widget
+* Fixed : Spam-tagged comments were linked in Recent Comments widget

 = 1.3.14 - 6 Dec 2010 =
-* BugFix : Page Associate role assignments failed to make pages available for selection as Page Parent
+* Fixed : Page Associate role assignments failed to make pages available for selection as Page Parent
-* BugFix : Trashed posts were included in Post/Page Restrictions bulk editor
+* Fixed : Trashed posts were included in Post/Page Restrictions bulk editor
 * Change : Include Role Scoper help links within wp-admin for Users, Media and RS Options pages

 = 1.3.13 - 3 Dec 2010 =
-* BugFix : Activation of "Sync WP Editor" option in RS Role Defs caused capabilites of other post types to be stripped out of WP Editor role definition
+* Fixed : Activation of "Sync WP Editor" option in RS Role Defs caused capabilites of other post types to be stripped out of WP Editor role definition
 * Compat : Revisionary - If another plugin (Events Manager) triggers a secondary edit_posts cap check when a Revisor attempts to edit another user's unpublished post, a pending revision is generated instead of just updating the unpublished post

 = 1.3.12 - 3 Dec 2010 =
-* BugFix : Page Parent automatically changed (possibly to an invalid selection) when a page is edited by a limited user who cannot fully edit current parent
+* Fixed : Page Parent automatically changed (possibly to an invalid selection) when a page is edited by a limited user who cannot fully edit current parent
-* BugFix : Category Manager restrictions were not applied for WP Editors
+* Fixed : Category Manager restrictions were not applied for WP Editors
-* BugFix : "Navigation Menus" checkbox displayed inappropriately in Roles > Options > Realm > Taxonomy Usage
+* Fixed : "Navigation Menus" checkbox displayed inappropriately in Roles > Options > Realm > Taxonomy Usage
-* BugFix : Invalid filtering results after other template/plugin code manually changed current user via call to wp_set_current_user
+* Fixed : Invalid filtering results after other template/plugin code manually changed current user via call to wp_set_current_user
 * Change : Default to requiring site-wide Editor or Administrator role for role/restriction assignment
 * Compat : Revisionary - Was causing duplicate checkboxes for Pending Revision Notification in some cases
 * Compat : Revisionary - Some qualifying users were not included in Pending Revision Notification checkboxes if internal cache was disabled
 * Compat : Revisionary - All authors to see and edit revisions submitted on their posts (unless HIDE_REVISIONS_FROM_AUTHOR is defined)

 = 1.3.11 - 26 Nov 2010 =
-* BugFix : Page editing by user lacking site-wide Page Editor role caused page parent to revert to Main (since 1.2.9)
+* Fixed : Page editing by user lacking site-wide Page Editor role caused page parent to revert to Main (since 1.2.9)
-* BugFix : Non-administrators could not modify or request group membership via Ajax UI (since 1.2.9)
+* Fixed : Non-administrators could not modify or request group membership via Ajax UI (since 1.2.9)

 = 1.3.10 - 25 Nov 2010 =
 * Compat : More Taxonomies - Category Roles could not be managed because of bug in More Taxonomies (and possibly other plugins) where category taxonomy is overriden without setting it public

 = 1.3.9 - 24 Nov 2010 =
-* BugFix : Non-administrators could delete users with a higher role level
+* Fixed : Non-administrators could delete users with a higher role level
-* BugFix : When viewing a page, hidden categories are listed
+* Fixed : When viewing a page, hidden categories are listed
-* BugFix : Site-wide edit_theme_options capability was not honored for Nav Menu management by non-Administrators
+* Fixed : Site-wide edit_theme_options capability was not honored for Nav Menu management by non-Administrators
 * Feature: Support menu-specific restrictions for Nav Menus
 * Feature: Constant definition 'SCOPER_NO_COMMENT_FILTERING' honored in backend for users lacking site-wide moderate_comments capability
-* BugFix : Scheduled posts included in front-end listing for logged Administrators, Editors
+* Fixed : Scheduled posts included in front-end listing for logged Administrators, Editors
-* BugFix : "Add New" button was displayed on Edit Posts form even for users lacking a qualifying WP / General role
+* Fixed : "Add New" button was displayed on Edit Posts form even for users lacking a qualifying WP / General role
-* BugFix : Category Restrictions were not applied to a post if it also had a tag in a non-hierarchical (tag-type) taxonomy
+* Fixed : Category Restrictions were not applied to a post if it also had a tag in a non-hierarchical (tag-type) taxonomy

 = 1.3.8 - 19 Nov 2010 =
-* BugFix : Improper blocking of content for custom post types not selected for RS filtering (Roles > Options > Realm > Post Type Usage)
+* Fixed : Improper blocking of content for custom post types not selected for RS filtering (Roles > Options > Realm > Post Type Usage)

 = 1.3.7 - 18 Nov 2010 =
-* BugFix : On PHP 4 sites, logged non-administrators had no read/edit access based on WP role
+* Fixed : On PHP 4 sites, logged non-administrators had no read/edit access based on WP role
-* BugFix : Various PHP Notices / Warnings
+* Fixed : Various PHP Notices / Warnings

 = 1.3.6 - 17 Nov 2010 =
-* BugFix : Post previews for qualified users failed with "Not Found" error
+* Fixed : Post previews for qualified users failed with "Not Found" error
-* BugFix : For template calls to get_terms() / get_categories() / wp_list_categories(), include argument was not handled correctly (since 1.0)
+* Fixed : For template calls to get_terms() / get_categories() / wp_list_categories(), include argument was not handled correctly (since 1.0)
-* BugFix : Fatal Error for logged Administrators (undefined method merge_scoped_blogcaps) in some cases
+* Fixed : Fatal Error for logged Administrators (undefined method merge_scoped_blogcaps) in some cases
-* BugFix : Reader role restrictions not applied in some situations
+* Fixed : Reader role restrictions not applied in some situations

 = 1.3.5 - 13 Nov 2010 =
-* BugFix : Post Author dropdown was limited to Editors and Administrators if "Filter Users Dropdown" option enabled
+* Fixed : Post Author dropdown was limited to Editors and Administrators if "Filter Users Dropdown" option enabled
-* BugFix : Category Manager role was not applied to new subcategories when assigned for "parent and sub-categories"
+* Fixed : Category Manager role was not applied to new subcategories when assigned for "parent and sub-categories"
-* BugFix : Invalid posts filtering when template invokes two or more query_posts calls with category_name argument
+* Fixed : Invalid posts filtering when template invokes two or more query_posts calls with category_name argument
-* BugFix : Front-end attachment queries returned only attachments authored by logged user
+* Fixed : Front-end attachment queries returned only attachments authored by logged user
-* BugFix : With "default new posts to private visibility" enabled, existing posts also forced to private when edited
+* Fixed : With "default new posts to private visibility" enabled, existing posts also forced to private when edited
-* BugFix : Link Admin roles / restrictions were not correctly applied per-category
+* Fixed : Link Admin roles / restrictions were not correctly applied per-category
 * Change : If a limited Link Editor submits new link without selecting a category, default to a selectable category
 * Change : Separate role definitions for link editing, link category management for per-category assignment
-* BugFix : Posts / Comments menu sometimes displayed inappropriately for content-specific editors
+* Fixed : Posts / Comments menu sometimes displayed inappropriately for content-specific editors
 * Change : Display user_login for role assignment and group membership administration, even if user has set a different display name
 * Compat : Revisionary - Dashboard Right Now count did not include revisable posts/pages (since 1.3.3)
 * Compat : Revisionary - Revisor role now available by default for direct post/page assignment; allows editing others' revisions